• Skip to primary navigation

 We don't recommend storing these as they go limp in the fridge and they don't reheat well.
 So only cook as much as you need to avoid waste.

-If you’ve tried these carrot fries, let us know how you got on in the comments below.
+If you’ve tried this carrot fries recipe, let us know how you got on in the comments below.

 Tag us in your creations on Instagram @hungryhealthyhappy - Use the hashtag #hungryhealthyhappy too.